KxSystems/docs/docs/wp/compress/index.md

 In any given application, the metrics which will determine if and how compression should be used will be informed by the individual use case.
 Our tests have shown that for this particular setup, assuming some OS caching, the more CPU-intensive queries will see significantly less overall impact than simple reads on small, randomly distributed pieces of data.
 This implies that we could expect to see acceptable performance levels for intensive queries, while achieving worthwhile reductions in disk usage, i.e. our compression ratio of 1.5.
 Experimenting with logical block sizes suggested that we should keep this parameter at the low end of the spectrum for our queries, or we will see a fall-off in performance.
 This is reinforced by the relative lack of change in compression ratio across logical block sizes.
 Depending on the individual use case, other applications may choose to optimize for overall compression ratio or time taken to save the data.

-## :fontawesome-solid-user: Author
+## Author

-Eoin Killeen is based in New York.
+**Eoin Killeen** is based in New York.
 Eoin has worked as a kdb+ consultant on the design and development of a wide range of high-performance trading and analytics applications.
 He is currently working on a global real-time electronic trading visualization platform and an equity derivatives analytics portal at a US investment bank.